Clarence Avant: Venture Records Inc.

-On October 2, 1967, Venture Records Inc. was incorporated in California, a company for which Avant successfully engineered the first joint venture between an African American artist and a major record company.
+Venture Records Inc., a company for which Avant successfully engineered the first joint venture between an African American artist and a major record company, was incorporated in California in 1967.
 Founded as an outlet for the soul acts of MGM Records, Venture Records Inc. was run by former Motown songwriter, record producer, and A&R department head William "Mickey" Stevenson.
 Negotiated for Stevenson by Los Angeles attorney Abraham Somer, the label had offices at 8350 Wilshire Boulevard in Beverly Hills.

 Avant moved from Manhattan to Beverly Hills to work with Venture Records Inc. in the Fall of 1967, doing so until 1969 when MGM Records shut down the label and joint venture.
 During this time, record producer, songwriter, and executive Al Bell enlisted the aid of Avant, whom he had met through the National Association of Television and Radio Announcers (NATRA), to sell Stax Records to Gulf+Western.
 The deal was finalized on May 29, 1968, for $4.3 million, with Avant receiving ten percent of all debentures.

 In August 1969, Avant became the associate producer, along with Al Bell, of Douglas Turner Ward's The Reckoning (a surreal Southern Fable), presented in co-operation with The Negro Ensemble Company at St. Mark's Playhouse in New York.
 The Reckoning started the off-Broadway season, starring Jeannette DuBois, later Ja'net Dubois of Good Times fame.

 Sussex Records Inc.

-After Venture Records Inc. folded, Avant remained in Los Angeles and founded Sussex Records on December 18, 1969.
+After Venture Records Inc. folded, Avant remained in Los Angeles and founded Sussex Records in 1969.
 The company went out of business in June 1975, with the IRS seizing and auctioning off all assets because of $48,000 in federal tax liens.

 The remaining furniture, office equipment, and recording masters (bought by CBS Records for $50,500) were auctioned in July 1975 at Sussex offices (6255 West Sunset Blvd, Hollywood).
 Avant signed singer, songwriter, and producer Bill Withers, guitarist Dennis Coffey, and soft rock band Gallery to Sussex Records, which was distributed from 1970 to 1974 by Buddah Records.

-Sussex Records was mentioned in the documentary Searching for Sugar Man.
+Sussex Records is mentioned in the documentary Searching for Sugar Man.
 Interviewees in the documentary said in their interviews that they paid royalties from sales of Sixto Rodriguez' records to Sussex Records.
-It is strongly implied in the documentary that Sixto Rodriguez had been cheated out of the royalties.
+It is strongly implied in the documentary that Rodriguez had been cheated out of the royalties.

+43 North Broadway, LLC currently manages the Sussex catalog.